 Then there’s the guy who isn’t skinny, and doesn’t have trouble gaining weight — at least in terms of fat — but who’d like to put on some more muscle mass without turning into a blob in the process.
 He’s tried doing so in the past, but just ended up looking like the Stay Puft Marshmallow Man.

-To figure out how both types of men — the “hard gainer” and the “easy gainer” — can put on more pounds of muscle mass without also putting on too much fat, I talked to my strength coach and the head of Starting Strength’s online coaching program, Matt Reynolds.
+To figure out how both types of men — the “hard gainer” and the “easy gainer” — can put on more pounds of muscle mass without also putting on too much fat, I talked to my strength coach and the head of Barbell Logic Online Coaching.
+Matt Reynolds.
 Since starting to work with Matt two years ago, I’ve gained 40 pounds while taking two inches off my waist.
 Here’s how you can achieve similar results.

 How to Gain Weight Summary